 Note from TechNet: When Setup detects an existing Configuration Manager site on the server, you can start a site recovery, but the recovery options for the site server are limited.
 For example, if you run Setup on an existing site server when you choose recovery, you can recover the site database server, but the option to recover the site server is disabled.

 3. Site Server and Database Recovery: options are available in the following wizard.

-As we don’t have backup, we have to select the options “Reinstall this site server” and
+As we don’t have a backup, we have to select the options “Reinstall this site server” and

-Note : When recovering a primary site, you’ve the option to specify the CAS to which the primary was previously connected.
+Note: When recovering a primary site, you have the option to specify the CAS to which the primary was previously connected.
 Leave this setting blank when the primary site was not previously connected to a central administration site.
 The option is DISABLED when Setup has detected that you are recovering a CAS.

 ConfigMgr uses SQL server Service Broker (SSB) to replica data between parent and child site database servers in the hierarchy.
-You must specify a TCP port number for SQL server Service Broker to use.
+You must specify a TCP port number for the SQL Server Service Broker to use.
 This port is different from the SQL Server Service port, which is detected automatically.

 Note – We have skipped two pages “Customer Experience Improvement Program Configuration” and “Setting Summary”.
 Those are just default settings.

-9. Install : This page shows us about the progress of the installation and recovery process.
+9. Install: This page shows us the progress of the installation and recovery process.

 10. Verify ConfigMgrSetup.log: We can find detailed information about the actions performed by the recovery in ConfigMgrSetup.log and also details about the resync (BCP) happening from CAS Database.